 Air Troop – formerly known as the “Free-fall Troop”, every SAS trooper must be

 parachute trained.
 The Air Troop are specialists who move beyond normal parachuting and are experts in free fall parachuting, High Altitude-Low Opening (HALO) and High Altitude-High Opening (HAHO) methods 29, 45.
 In a HAHO jump, a soldier can coast nearly 20 miles to their targeted landing spot.
 The Air Troop also

 uses non-conventional methods like micro-light aircraft (kind of like a motorized hand-glider) and power-kites (a parachute shaped kite that pulls the user along on skiis or water crafts at a fast pace).
 The Air Troops attached to every squadron are known as the “Prima Donnas”.
 Being an Air Trooper is usually a solo mission.
 They will parachute ahead of the main SAS troops to secure a safe landing zone (LZ) 45.

-- Mountain troop– specially trained in Arctic combat and survival, using unique equipment such as skis, snowshoes and mountain climbing methods 29.
-Most Mountain troopers are educated in Europe, mostly the German Alpine Guides course in Bavaria.
-The SAS usually chooses two Mountain Troop operators to attend a 12 month training course – six months on skiing and six months on alpinism.
-One of the squadrons also attend the annual NATO winter exercise in Norway 45.
+Mountain Troop – the Mountain Troop is specially trained in Arctic combat and survival, using unique equipment such as skis, snowshoes and mountain climbing methods 29.
+Most Mountain troopers are educated in Europe, mostly in the German Alpine Guides course in Bavaria.
+The SAS usually chooses two Mountain Troop operators to attend a 12-month training course – six months on skiing and six months on alpinism.
+One of the squadrons also attends the annual NATO winter exercise in Norway 45.